 The following list describes the type of data collected and how HSAG analyzes the data:

-• Information systems underlying network adequacy monitoring: CCOs complete and submit an ISCA tool for HSAG’s review and uses the CCOs’ responses to assess the ability of the CCOs’ information systems to collect and report accurate data related to each network adequacy indicator.
+- Information systems underlying network adequacy monitoring: CCOs complete and submit an ISCA tool for HSAG’s review and uses the CCOs’ responses to assess the ability of the CCOs’ information systems to collect and report accurate data submitted to OHA to support the calculation of network adequacy indicators.
+Additionally, OHA completes and submits an ISCA tool allowing HSAG to assess the ability of OHA’s information systems to collect, calculate, and report network adequacy indicators for each CCO.

-• Validate network adequacy logic for calculation of network adequacy indicators: CCOs submit documented code, logic, or manual workflows for each indicator in scope of the NAV validation activities.
-HSAG reviews the logic provided to ensure compliance with the State-defined indicator specifications used to produce network adequacy calculations.
+- Validate network adequacy logic for calculation of network adequacy indicators: OHA submits documented code, logic, or manual workflows for each indicator in scope of the NAV validation activities.
+HSAG reviews OHA’s calculation process and methodology to ensure compliance with the defined indicator specifications used to produce network adequacy calculations.
+As a component of the validation process, HSAG will independently calculate all applicable network adequacy indicators and compare HSAG-calculated results with the OHA-calculated results.
+The comparison will be used to assess the reasonableness of OHA’s results and confirm the accuracy of methodology, logic, and processes used by OHA.

 Access and Availability Surveys